vipulgarg1998/cv_gui/Readme.md

   The GUI request the handling script to the return the image to be displaced.
 Along with the image, a name can be passed as well.
 This name will be used to save the images in auto_record mode.
 Function ```return_left_image``` and ```return_right_image``` can be used to modify the file names in the [zed_sample](samples/zed_sample.py)

 ## Create Images Dataset Using GUI for ZED Camera
 This functionality is fully tested and working if the steps are followed in the given sequence only.
-If the steps are followed exactly, you will have all the left and right images in a folder (all images except the first image that is frame 0), however, the timestamp file will have all the timestamps including the timestamp for frame 0.
+If the steps are followed exactly, you will have all the left and right images in a folder.
 The following sample takes left and right rectified images from the zed camera and display it in the GUI.

 - Run the application
   ```